-First time BWI offenders face either up to 90 or 365 days in jail, depending on blood alcohol content.
+First time BWI offenders face up to 365 days in jail, depending on blood alcohol content.
 Also very significant for Minnesota Boaters is the loss of boating privileges for 3 months during the boating season (You will be notified by the Minnesota DNR).

 AGGRAVATING FACTORS FOR BWI

 If any of the following factors are present, the BWI automatically becomes a gross misdemeanor and you’ll face up to a year in jail and/or a $3000 fine.
 What constitutes aggravating factors?
 The following:

 - Boat drivers blood alcohol content of 0.16 or more;

 - Prior DWI/BWI convictions in the last 10 years; or

 - A child under the age of 16 on the boat at the time of the offense.